 - A Level

-- Caulk with wet cloth
+- Caulk with wet cloth to wipe excess

 - Paint of your choice.
 We went to Home Depot and purchased Behr Semi Gloss White Interior Paint.

 - Recommended Tutorial: I followed this tutorial.
 But much of our wainscoting project was just “eyeing it up” to see what looks best in our space.